WiredPulse/Invoke-HAFNIUMCheck.ps1/README.md

 # Invoke-HAFNIUMCheck.ps1
 Collects data from Microsoft Exchange Servers that assist in indentifying if the system was exploited via CVEs 2021-26855, 26857, 26858, and 27065.
 Some analysis is automatically done while other parts requires analysis.
+The data that is collected is zipped for further movement and analysis.